theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 **CELL COVERAGE** - Cell coverage on Oregon's rural roads and in remote concert locations is unpredictable.
 Please be aware that you may not have a signal in all locations.
 Please print or download directions before you leave.

 **EXTREME WEATHER /CANCELLATION -** This is a rain or shine event.
 We encourage guests to bring rain protection as needed.
 In the case of extreme weather or severe smoke, IAL will cancel by 9am the day of the performance and notify all ticketed patrons.

-**COVID SAFETY -** IN A LANDSCAPE will follow all current local, county, and state protocols.

 **MERCHANDISE** - We will have new merchandise available at our concerts this year, where permitted.